Civil Monetary Penalties and Affirmative Exclusions

 The regulations describing the administrative appeals process for the OIG's CMP cases are at 42 CFR part 1005.
 The formal initiation of a CMP case occurs when the OIG issues a demand letter describing the sanction sought (CMP, assessment, and/or exclusion) and the factual basis for the sanction.
 The subject of the action (the respondent) has the right to request a hearing before an administrative law judge (ALJ) within HHS.
 In such a hearing, the OIG and the respondent have the right to present evidence and make arguments to the ALJ, who issues a written decision.
 The ALJ's decision may be appealed administratively and to federal court.

-Some cases settled by the OIG result from self-disclosures to the OIG (see the OIG self-disclosure protocol (PDF).
+Some cases settled by the OIG result from self-disclosures to the OIG (see the OIG self-disclosure protocol.
 When a health care provider appropriately self-discloses potentially fraudulent conduct, the OIG takes the self-disclosure and the provider's level of cooperation into account when determining the appropriate settlement terms.

 The OIG generally reaches settlement with persons against whom the OIG is seeking, or considering seeking, CMPs.
 The settlement agreements described in this section resulted from OIG investigations and represent a compromise by the OIG and the settling party.
 Unless specifically identified as an administrative or court decision, all the matters described in this section are settlement agreements.
-In all of these settled cases, the OIG alleged that certain facts existed and that those facts formed the basis for the OIG to seek a CMP.
+In all of these settled cases, the OIG alleged that certain facts existed and that those facts formed the basis for the OIG to seek a CMP or an affirmative exclusion.

-In each CMP case resolved through a settlement agreement, the settling party has contested the OIG's allegations and denied any liability.
-No CMP judgment or finding of liability has been made against the settling party.
+In each CMP or affirmative exclusion case resolved through a settlement agreement, the settling party has contested the OIG's allegations and denied any liability.
+No judgment or finding of liability has been made against the settling party.

 Let's start by choosing a topic